ids/cluster-builder/docs/README_CoreOS.md

 ## iSCSI Persistent Volume Setup

-At the present time the installation process does not configure the cluster for iSCSI Persistent volumes out-of-the-box, however the nodes are already provisioned for iSCSI support.
+At the present time the installation process does not configure the cluster for iSCSI Persistent volumes out-of-the-box, there is a bug in the mainstream version that doesn't acknowledge __tectonic_iscsi_enabled__, however the nodes are already provisioned for iSCSI support.
+If you didn't grab the __tectonic-installer__ from github and build it from source, it is probably broken.

 Each node must have adjustments made to the Kubelet.service unit file, and requires the __iscsid__ to be enabled and started.
 Unfortunately __Ansible__ is no good to us here as it requires __python__ on the server, which we don't do on __CoreOS__.